lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 main = lift render <| foldp update m input
 {% endhighlight %}

-The program now toggles the state depending on the keyboard, and then the meat of our update logic acts according to the computed state.
+The program now toggles the state depending on what the current value of `Keyboard.enter` is, and then the meat of our update logic acts according to the computed state.

 However, if we tested this program, we'd see that our pause button is
 broken: Sometimes it pauses the program.
 Sometimes it doesn't.
 Sometimes it pauses